THARAGAM/Cybersecurity-Risk-Assessment-Dashboard/README.md

 This project demonstrates how Power BI and SQL Server can be used to analyze cybersecurity risks across organizational assets.

+## Project Structure
+- `Dashboard/` - Power BI files
+- `Database/` - SQL scripts
+- `Images/` - Screenshots
+- `Report/` - Project documentation and findings

-The dashboard provides an executive view of:
+## The dashboard provides an executive view of:

 - Total Assets
 - Total Vulnerabilities